24 Best Website Feedback Tools for 2025

 16. Mopinion

-Mopinion allows your users to directly click on a problematic element.
+Mopinion allows reporters to directly click on a problematic element.
 This makes it easy for any tester to show what’s not working.

 Mopinion also offers their own set of integrations, including Slack, Google Analytics, WordPress, and Jira.